Virtual actor: 21st century

 By the 21st century, virtual actors had become a reality.
 The face of Brandon Lee, who had died partway through the shooting of The Crow in 1994, had been digitally superimposed over the top of a body-double in order to complete those parts of the movie that had yet to be filmed.
 By 2001, three-dimensional computer-generated realistic humans had been used in Final Fantasy: The Spirits Within, and by 2004, a synthetic Laurence Olivier co-starred in Sky Captain and the World of Tomorrow.

+Generative AI and synthetic performers

+After 2010, deep learning and neural rendering became an important and cost-effective alternative to classic manual 3D CGI development.
+In 2018, video artist Joseph Ayerle became the first artist to use deepfake technology in a short film, creating an AI-generated version of Italian movie star Ornella Muti for his work Un'emozione per sempre 2.0.
+In 2025, commercial studio Particle6 launched a campaign to promote their photorealistic AI-generated virtual actress named Tilly Norwood.
+The project attracted media attention and drew criticism from Whoopi Goldberg and actor Morgan Freeman.
+The labor union SAG-AFTRA criticized that AI models were trained on the moving pictures of human actors, without compensation.

 Star Wars

 Since the mid-2010s, the Star Wars franchise has become particularly notable for its prominent usage of virtual actors, driven by a desire in recent entries to reuse characters that first appeared in the original trilogy during the late 1970s and early 1980s.

 The 2016 Star Wars Anthology film Rogue One: A Star Wars Story is a direct prequel to the 1977 film Star Wars: A New Hope, with the ending scene of Rogue One leading almost immediately into the opening scene of A New Hope.
 As such, Rogue One called for Industrial Light & Magic to make digital recreations of certain characters so they would look the same as they did in A New Hope, specifically the roles of Peter Cushing as Grand Moff Tarkin (played and voiced by Guy Henry) and Carrie Fisher as Princess Leia (played by Ingvild Deila and voiced by an archive recording of Fisher).
 Cushing had died in 1994, while Fisher was not available to play Leia during production and died a few days after the film's release.

 Similarly, the 2020 second season of The Mandalorian briefly featured a digital recreation of Mark Hamill's character Luke Skywalker (played by an uncredited body double and voiced by an audio deepfake recreation of Hamill's voice) as portrayed in the 1983 film Return of the Jedi.
 Canonically, The Mandalorian's storyline takes place roughly five years after the events of Return of the Jedi.